rafkar123/BlockMaker/README.md

    - etc (more thought of later lol)
 - death - Kills the player instantly
 - nfall - Player takes no fall damage from this block. (tracerays from a certain distance?)
-- giveweapon - Gives a player a certain weapon (ex: "arg" "weapon_awp;1")
+- giveweapon - Gives a player a certain weapon (ex: "arg" "weapon_awp;1;0")
- - "classname; bullets" - Gives the touching player what ever this is.
+ - "classname; clip; reserve ammo" - Gives the touching player what ever this is.
-- giveitem - Gives a player a certain weapon (ex: "arg" "weapon_flashbang")
+- giveitem - Gives a player a certain weapon (ex: "arg" "weapon_flashbang;1")
  - "classname; amount" - Gives the touching player what ever this is.
 - damage - Damages the player over time
- - "health; intervall" -
+ - "damage; amount"
 - heal - Heals the player over time
- - "health; intervall" -
+ - "health; amount; cap" - cap is option, and will default to 100
 - nuke - Kills all players on the opposite team
 - speed - Gives a player a speed buff for an adjustable duration
  - "multiplier ; duration"
 - stealth - Makes the player invisible for an adjustable duration
+ - "duration"
+- camo - Makes the player a skin from the other team, a cvar will be needed since cs:go certain maps can have different skins, ex: use skin from a random opposing team member.
- - "duration" -
+ - "duration"